solepixel/wp-forms-grabber/README.md

 Here are some important things to note about the schema:

  - $schemas['unqiuename']: Each schema needs a unique identifier that is used for the menu IDs as well as distinguishing them from other forms.
 The array index will hold this unique name.
 Dashes, underscores and numbers are allowed, but no special characters and no spaces.
  - Array Structure: Note how the array is structured.
-There are 2 array indexes used: "callback" and "menus".
-The value for "callback" needs to be a string (see below), and the value for "menus" should be an array.
+There are 3 array indexes used: "callback", "menus" and "js".
+   - The value for "callback" needs to be a string (see below).
+   - The value for "menus" should be an array.
 More information on the "menus" below.
+   - The value for "js" should be a string of javascript to detect your forms.
+More info below.
  - Be sure to return the $schemas variable, since this is a filter.

 ### Schema Callback